sudomakeinstall/cardio/README.md

 # Cardio

-A simple web-based viewer for 4D ('cine') medical imaging data.
+Cardio is a simple web-based viewer for 4D ('cine') medical imaging data.
+Cardio is able to render sequences of mesh files (e.g., \*.obj files) and volume renderings of image files (e.g. \*.nii.gz files).
+Cardio is launched from the commandline and configured using a TOML file.

 ## Running